 ‘Why aren’t my images sharp?’

 It’s a common question among new photographers.
 You already know one of those answers (shutter speed), but focus is another essential for getting sharp images.
-Learning how to properly focus for different scenarios is a good next step after you’ve got manual modes under your belt.
+Learning how to properly focus for different scenarios is a good next step after you’ve got manual mode under your belt.

-Focus modes determine if your camera focuses just once, or continuously.
+The Focus modes determine if your camera focuses just once, or continuously.
 Choosing the right option—continuous focus for action and single focus for still life—helps increase the chances you get a sharply focused image.